-The potential liability of a regulatory authority falls within the legal frame of the state's and state entities' liability (articles 104-106 of GCC's Introductory Law), requiring an unlawful act or omission at the exercise of their duties and being regulated by the general provisions of GCC regarding legal entities; an exception applies where a general public interest supersedes.
-A joint liability of the state/state entity and the particular person acted in breach of the law is established.
+The potential liability of a regulatory authority falls within the legal frame of the state's and state entities' liability (articles 104-106 of GCC's Introductory Law), requiring an unlawful act or omission at the exercise of their duties and being regulated by the general provisions of GCC regarding legal entities; a non-liability exception applies where a general public interest supersedes.
+Joint liability of the state/state entity and the particular person who acted in breach of the law is established.